mkruisbrink/mkruisbrink.github.io/_stack/bonjoro.md

 ---
-title: "Bonjoro"
+title: "Bonjoro: Personalised Video Messaging"
-excerpt: "With Bonjoro you can send your audience, clients and leads hyper-personalized messages at specific moments in their customer journey, tailored for their needs at exactly the right time!
-Say hello to this cuddly bear."
+excerpt: "Deliver hyper-personalized messages to your audience, clients, and leads with Bonjoro.
+Connect with them at critical moments of their customer journey, tailored to their specific needs.
+Meet our cuddly bear and see how Bonjoro can help you today!"
 header:
   # overlay_color: rgba(255, 208, 2, 0.9)
   caption: "[Credit: Maxplaining @**Midjourney**](https://www.midjourney.com/home/)"